Prabowo Subianto: Kidnapping of activists

 Between 1997 and 1998, Kopassus members from Team Mawar (Rose Team) were responsible for pro-democracy activists kidnappings of at least 22 people mainly in Jakarta.
 Nine activists were released and 13 remain missing.
 In 1999, 11 members of Tim Mawar were found guilty by a military court.
 However, they appealed the verdict to the Supreme Court, which was not made public and only revealed in 2007, and were never jailed and all but one remained in the military.
-In September 2020, Defense Minister Prabowo appointed two of the Team Mawar officers, two serving brigadier generals, to senior positions in the Ministry of Defense following approval by President Joko Widodo.
+In September 2020, Defence Minister Prabowo appointed two of the Team Mawar officers, two serving brigadier generals, to senior positions in the Ministry of Defence following approval by President Joko Widodo.
 Amnesty International criticised the appointments as the President and the DPR had promised to investigate missing activist cases and instead placed suspects in positions of power. and shortly after Prabowo was inaugurated as president two more members of the Team Mawar became heads of the National Cyber and Crypto Agency and the Main Secretariat of the State Intelligence Agency.

 Paradise Papers

-In November 2017 an investigation conducted by the International Consortium of Investigative Journalism cited his name in the list of politicians named in "Paradise Papers" allegations.
+In November 2017, an investigation conducted by the International Consortium of Investigative Journalism cited his name in the list of politicians named in "Paradise Papers" allegations.

 Mirage 2000 purchase

-On 13 February 2024, the Corruption Eradication Commission had received a report of alleged corruption conducted by Prabowo in the purchase of ex-Qatar Emiri Air Force Dassault Mirage 2000-5 jet aircraft which was canceled by the Ministry of Defense due to fiscal limitations.
+On 13 February 2024, the Corruption Eradication Commission had received a report of alleged corruption conducted by Prabowo in the purchase of ex-Qatar Emiri Air Force Dassault Mirage 2000-5 jet aircraft which was cancelled by the Ministry of Defence due to fiscal limitations.
 Allegedly, the purchased aircraft will be bought at a much higher price and there are gratification involved.
-Deputy Minister of Defense Muhammad Herindra denied the allegations, dismissing the rumors as slanderous allegations and fake news.
-In response, the Ministry of Defense appointed lawyer Hotman Paris Hutapea to lead the defense.
+Deputy Minister of Defence Muhammad Herindra denied the allegations, dismissing the rumours as slanderous allegations and fake news.
+In response, the Ministry of Defence appointed lawyer Hotman Paris Hutapea to lead the defence.
 Despite being mentioned in a report that allegedly uncovered the corruption, Group of States against Corruption (GRECO) stated it had "never have done any work related to Indonesia."